Financial Independence Academy

 If you don’t catch on that it’s no school at all by this red flag, fear not there are plenty more.

-By implying that you can make gobs of money with very little time investment, and no skills or experience very quickly, I would say that is one of the biggest red flags on this dirty web site.
+By implying that you can make gobs of money with very little time investment.

-Unfortunately, this is not a job nor a good way to make money from home – and it is definitely NOT a school, university or academy.
+Unfortunately, Financial Independence Academy is not a job nor a good way to make money from home.

-Every single one of them are deceiving as complete and certain ripoffs.
+Every single one of them is deceiving as complete and certain ripoffs.

 If you cannot take our word for it just look online for complaints about them because there are plenty from angry customers/victims who went broke.